adarshguptacse18/agentic-ai-day/agentic_ai/task_prompt.md

 ### If Input text - Generate data for "Dashboard" screen
 For recent spending, use 3 most recent purchased items.
 These most recent items can be from a single purchase or multiple purchases.
 Top spending categories data should be sorted in descending order of total amount and only upto 3 categories.
 For "saveMore" data, only populate items when the item have more than 2% difference in cheaper and higher prices.
+Also if the higherMerchant and cheaperMerchant are same then don't consider that data point.

 Output JSON Schema for "Dashboard" screen (Strictly adhere to this structure and data types for UI placeholders):
 ```json